nestoralonsovina/lem_in/README.md

 		for 100.000 rooms 6.4s
 		for 200.000 rooms 12.8s
 	- The initial size of the array seems to not be important in the performance

+	- Data regarding the creation of the adjacency matrix: